Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 ### Tasks undone:
 - Including meeting recordings.
 - Put description for each for
+- Move previous progress reports into this README.md
 - **Incorporate coding pieces in a seperate folder so it is easy to find code examples**

 [^1]: Reference at https://www.markdownguide.org/cheat-sheet/